euphonie/study-notes/Engineering Tools/Cloud/GCP/IAM.md

 		- Manage billing
 		- Add and remove administrators
 - **Predefined**.
 Can be applied on **Compute Engine** resources in a project, folder or organization.
 Provides more finer-grained rules on access and control over resources.
+	- More than one role can be applied to a user
 - **Custom**.
 The most detailed setup for rules on resources.
 It can work along the concept of assigning the **least-privilege** needed actions to all users in an organization.
 	- These can only be used at the project or organization levels, this means they can't be used at folder.